 What does it mean if you carry a BRCA1/2 gene mutation?

 Women with a BRCA1/2 gene mutation are at greatly increased risk for breast cancer (up to 87% chance in their lifetime) and ovarian cancer (up to 44% chance in their lifetime).
 Men who carry these gene mutations are at increased risk for male breast cancer and prostate cancer.
 Both men and women can be at increased risk for pancreatic cancer, depending on the gene involved and the family history.

 It is important to note that there are other causes of breast and ovarian cancer running in families, so just because a patient tests negative for the BRCA1/2 gene mutations, they may still be at risk for breast or ovarian cancer.
 Most individuals who get breast and ovarian cancer DO NOT carry these gene mutations.
 Thus, it’s very important that these test results are interpreted in the context of the individual’s family history by a genetic counselor or other qualified healthcare provider.

 Why would someone want to know they carry a BRCA1/2 gene mutation?

 Many patients want to know this information so they can take steps to detect cancer early, if not prevent it altogether.
 If a woman has a BRCA1/2 gene mutation, she can undergo earlier and more frequent screening for cancer.
 She can explore options to reduce her risks of both breast and ovarian cancer, such as taking medications or undergoing preventive surgeries.
-Although Angelina Jolie pursued a preventive mastectomy, not all women with BRCA1/2 gene mutations go this route.
+Although some pursue a preventive mastectomy, not all women with BRCA1/2 gene mutations go this route.
 Many choose stringent screening for breast cancer via mammography and breast MRI.

 Men often want to know this information to understand their risks for male breast cancer as well as prostate cancer (which can be associated with BRCA1/2 gene mutations).